traversaro/mujoco-mjx-pixi-example/README.md

 ## Requirements

-Linux system with Nvidia GPU with CUDA support, with at least 8 GB of VRAM (tested on GeForce RTX 3070).
+Linux system with Nvidia GPU with CUDA support, with at least 4 GB of VRAM (tested on GeForce RTX 3050 Ti).

 ## Run